La-Nique/Flixster/README.md

 ### Notes

-I successfully completed all tasks for Part 1 as well as all bonus tasks.
+I successfully completed all tasks for Part 1, as well as all bonus tasks.
 The fun part was the few difficulties I've encountered while programming this part of the project.
 <br>
 <br><br>
-One of the challenges I faced was when I pulled from Github on Xcode and my entire code was whipped out, but I was able to figure out how to restore my code.
-Another challenge I faced was when I attempted to install CocoaPod, eventually found out I had to use brew and manipulate some paths to successfully install the Dependency Manager.
-And the other challenges I encountered were in the bonus tasks...
+One of the challenges I faced was when I pulled from Github on Xcode and my entire code was wiped out, but I was able to figure out how to restore my code.
+Another challenge I faced was when I attempted to install CocoaPod, eventually, found out I had to use brew and manipulate some paths to successfully install the dependency manager.
+The other challenges I encountered were in the bonus tasks...
 <br><br>
-Constrains were SO tricky.
+Constrains are SO tricky.
 Understanding where the bounds are and how to manipulate was a bit confusing, but I was able to bound all my objects and keep them from continuing off the screen for multiple devices!
-The effort was totally worth it, the outcome of my work looks really clean.
+Constrains also fixed all objects to accomodate multiple screen sizes.
+The effort was totally worth it; the outcome of my work looks really clean.
 My curiosity in what more I can do with Swift really paid off in the final product.
 <br><br>
-I was also able to run the app on my personal iPhone 11 Pro device, had to add my Apple account and authorize a developer team.
-I really love how I'm able to have my own applications on my personal phone !<br>
+I was also able to run the app on my personal iPhone 11 Pro device; just had to add my Apple account and authorize a developer team. <br>I really love how I'm able to have my own applications on my personal phone !<br>

 <br>

-*All gif timelapses have been sped up.*
+*(All gif timelapses have been sped up.)*